thecajuns.com

 Valenzuela [Spanish Settlement]

-Valenzuela dans la Fourche was located on the banks of Bayou Lafourche 80 miles west of New Orleans.
+Valenzuela dans la Fourche was located on the left bank of Bayou Lafourche 80 miles west of New Orleans in Ascension Parish

 Venice